vgmstream/vgmstream/doc/TXTH.md

 `data_size` is a special value for `num_samples` and `loop_end_sample` and will always convert as bytes-to-samples, though.

-Priority is left-to-right.
+Priority is left-to-right only, due to technical reasons it doesn't handle proper math priority.
 Do add brackets though, they are accounted for and if they are implemented in the future your .txth *will* break with impunity.
 ```
 # normal priority
 data_size = @0x10 * 0x800 + 0x800